RITIK-coder-1/Task-Manager-Authenticated-Full-Stack-App/docs/README.md

 - User credentials are validated and JWT tokens are generated.
 - Protected routes ensure only authenticated users can access tasks and profile details.
 - It prevents unauthorized access after token expiration.
+- It automatically refreshes the access token on expiry so that the user doesn't have to log in again and again.

 ---